ScarletGuo/ScarletGuo.github.io/_pages/about.md

 ## Biography

 I am a Ph.D. student at Department of Computer Sciences, University of Wisconsin-Madison starting from Fall 2018.
 I am currently advised by [Prof. Xiangyao Yu](http://pages.cs.wisc.edu/~yxy/).
-Before 2019 Fall, I was advised by [Prof. Theodoros Rekatsinas](http://pages.cs.wisc.edu/~thodrek/) in my first year of PhD working on ML-driven data integration and data cleaning.
+Before 2019 Fall, I was advised by Prof. Theodoros Rekatsinas in my first year of PhD working on ML-driven data integration and data cleaning.
 I obtained my Bachelor's degree with honors in Computer Sciences from UW-Madison in 2018.

 My research interests lie in the area of database systems, with a focus on transaction processing, distributed and cloud-native databases.

 ## Latest

 <span style="color:rgb(64, 115, 158)">[Oct.
-2021] &#128293;</span>Officially awarded the 2021-2022 Microsoft Research PhD Fellowship (US & Canada)!
+2021] &#128293;</span>Officially awarded the **2021-2022 Microsoft Research PhD Fellowship (US & Canada)**!
 <br><span style="color:rgb(64, 115, 158)">[Sep.
 2021]</span> Two papers are submitted to SIGMOD 2022!
 <br><span style="color:rgb(64, 115, 158)">[Mar.
-2021] &#128293;</span>Bamboo, a concurrency control protocol extending two phase locking to unlock the parallelism under high contention, has been accepted to SIGMOD 2021!
+2021] &#128293;</span>Bamboo, a concurrency control protocol extending two phase locking to unlock the parallelism under high contention, has been accepted to **SIGMOD 2021**!
 <br><span style="color:rgb(64, 115, 158)">[Dec.
-2020]</span> Non-Hierarchical Caching, a generic method to optimize caching for Persistent Memory hierarchies, has been accepted to FAST 2021!
+2020]</span> Non-Hierarchical Caching, a generic method to optimize caching for Persistent Memory hierarchies, has been accepted to **FAST 2021**!

 ## Publications